CReina22/ELEC0138_Group7/README.md

              'python app.py'

+Use the following command in conda powershell prompt:

+             'conda init powershell'

 ### ℹ️ Dashboard Behavior
 - If log in with a **testuser account**, you'll see 40 transactions assigned to that user.
 - If log in with a **real account** (registered via email), you'll see the top 100 transactions.